fiqus/coophub/README.md

 - GET api/search?q=term_to_search
 - GET api/topics (all the repos topics)
 - GET api/languages (all the programming languages with bytes and %)
+- GET api/languages/:lang (the repos using the lang)

 ## Allowed query params
 - `limit` - Number